john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/performance.md

 cargo bench: (Built-in) Runs benchmarks to measure performance.
 Optimization Analysis:

-cargo expand: Expands macros, which can sometimes help you understand generated code and identify optimization opportunities.
+cargo expand: Expands [macros][p-macros], which can sometimes help you understand generated code and identify optimization opportunities.
 (Not strictly a performance tool itself, but useful).
 Benchmarking:

 cargo bench: (Built-in) Runs benchmarks to measure performance.